-8 Samples must be identified clearly and indelibly, in a way which prevents inadvertent loss or confusion of labelling.
-The use of marker pens containing organic solvents should be avoided for labelling bags containing samples to be analysed for fumigant residues.
+8 Samples must be identified clearly and indelibly, in a way that prevents inadvertent loss or confusion of labelling.
+The use of marker pens containing organic solvents should be avoided for labelling bags containing samples to be analysed for fumigant residues, especially if an electron capture detector is to be used.